For the past year, you’ve surely heard about multi-vector distributed denial of service (DDoS) attacks getting bigger, badder and more sophisticated.

 You’ve undoubtedly read the headlines about the Mirai botnet fueling colossal DDoS attacks and WireX turning smartphones into weaponized DDoS devices.

 The DDoS threat landscape is changing; this much is obvious.
 But how is it changing?
 How is this explosion of DDoS activity affecting businesses?
 What’s happening in the real world?
-And what can we learn from this shift so we can better protect ourselves and our businesses to avoid becoming the next company in the headlines?
+And what can we learn from this shift so we can better protect ourselves against DDoS attacks?
 Because, let’s face it, there is such a thing as bad press, just ask any of the victims who have suffered downtime at the hands of a widely publicized DDoS attacks.

 The gargantuan 1 Tbps attacks that started last year with the Mirai botnet make up a fraction of the DDoS landscape – two percent of respondents say the average size of DDoS attack their businesses face is 1 Tbps or more.
 That may sound small on the surface, but when compared to two years ago, it’s a startling difference.
 A similar survey conducted in 2015 found zero accounts of attacks of 1 Tbps or higher.